 Being an online language teacher is also quite flexible.
 Even if you sign a contract with one of the bigger companies, you’re in control of your own schedule.
 You can work as little (or as much) as you want, and you don’t need to ask for time off.
 It’s pretty hard to top that kind of freedom.

-The best online teaching jobs require that you at least have a Bachelor’s degree, although it can be in any subject.
+The best online teaching jobs require that you at least have a Bachelor’s degree (if you don’t, click here), although it can be in any subject.
 For aspiring English teachers, it’s also a good idea to get a certificate like TEFL or TESOL.

 If you’re not sure of the difference and want to know which course is right for you, be sure to check out our helpful guide to the best online TEFL courses.